Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain what Black Box Testing is and how it differs from White Box Testing?
-What are the primary techniques used in Black Box Testing, and what are its main advantages and limitations?
+### What is Black Box Testing and how does it differ from White Box Testing?

 **Answer:**